colrdavidson/spall-web/README.md

 # spall

+This is archived, because I can't maintain it for the forseeable future.
+I may be able to come back to this eventually, but for now at least hopefully the community can still fork / fix things as they need.

 spall is a profiler library and a web-frontend for exploring your code and digging into potential performance problems.

 ![spall use](media/spall.gif)